Best Things To Do In Bali Indonesia 2025 - The Only Travel Guide You Need!

 Looking for perfect beaches and chrystal clear waters?
 Escape to the Gili Islands | One of 10 Top Things To Do In Bali Indonesia | via @Just1WayTicket

-Ok, let's be completely honest, Bali does not have the greatest beaches, compared to the Philippine beaches.
+Ok, let's be completely honest, Bali does not have the greatest beaches in Asia, compared to the Philippine beaches.
 However, some are worth mentioning.
-The best beaches in Bali are Mengiat Beach, Geger Beach, Jimbaran Beach, Legian Beach, and the beaches around Sanur
+Here is a list of the best beaches in Bali

 Shopping Paradise Bali - shop until you drop | One of 10 Top Things To Do In Bali Indonesia | via @Just1WayTicket